Best cheap car insurance in Cleveland for 2022

 Learn more: Erie Insurance review

 Geico may be the best alternative to USAA when it comes to positive customer reviews and low premiums.
 The carrier is transparent about what it has to offer and provides most of the information you need to make an informed choice in a clear and simple format.
 One of the reasons Geico stands out as an affordable option are its 16 discounts available.
 You could stack them to maximize the savings.
-A couple of the most significant discounts are multivehicle coverage for 25% off your bill and safety equipment, such as airbags and ABS brakes for 23% off.
+A couple of the most significant discounts are multivehicle coverage for up to 25% off your bill and safety equipment, such as airbags and ABS brakes, for up to 23% off.

 Learn more: Geico Insurance review